cknitin/kubernetes/Networking/2-Services.md

     - Headless → Creates several endpoints that are used to produce DNS Records.
 Each DNS record is bound to a Pod.
 - By default It Service Can run only between ports 30,000 - 32767
 - The set of pods targeted by a service is usually determined by a selector.

+## Cluster IP
+- Exposes VIP only reachable from within the Cluster.
+- Mainly used to communicate between Components of Microservices.